Skip to main content

 3. Click the Configure SSID tab and note important information regarding Wall garden and the Custom Splash Page URL.
 These details will need to be configured on the Meraki dashboard in later steps.

-Wall Garden
+Walled Garden

 Splash Page URL